Office of Academic Enrichment

 HCAs are a wealth of knowledge for first-year Honors students, and will be readily available in the Honors Halls to provide opportunities to engage in G.O.A.L.S. related programs or answer questions students may have surrounding involvement, time-management, community service, wellness, academic success, and other University Honors initiatives.

-Honors Community Council (HCC) is a student-led, staff-guided organization within the University Honors Program that aims to build an inclusive and supportive community for all Honors students.
-HCC strives to provide meaningful engagement opportunities for their peers through collaborative and innovative programs centered around the G.O.A.L.S. and Wellness.
-Each HCC member helps plan events through one of our three committees: Global Awareness Leadership Development, Academic Enrichment, Original Inquiry, and Service Engagement & Wellness.
+Honors Community Leadership Council (HCLC) is a student-led, staff-guided organization within the University Honors Program that aims to build an inclusive and supportive community for all Honors students.
+HCLC strives to provide meaningful engagement opportunities for their peers through collaborative and innovative programs centered around the G.O.A.L.S. and Wellness.
+Each HCLC member helps plan events through one of our three committees: Global Awareness Leadership Development, Academic Enrichment, Original Inquiry, and Service Engagement & Wellness.

-As a group, HCC participates in impactful and relevant leadership experiences based in experiential learning, critical thinking, and creativity, all while building a synergetic and driven organization and Honors community.
-Recruitment for HCC happens every Fall Semester, and joining HCC is a great way to share your perspective on the Honors experience, support your Honors peers, and continue to learn from and engage with the University Honors Program throughout your entire journey at Ohio State.
+As a group, HCLC participates in impactful and relevant leadership experiences based in experiential learning, critical thinking, and creativity, all while building a synergetic and driven organization and Honors community.
+Recruitment for HCLC happens every Fall Semester, and joining HCLC is a great way to share your perspective on the Honors experience, support your Honors peers, and continue to learn from and engage with the University Honors Program throughout your entire journey at Ohio State.